 Unless otherwise stated, these financial statements are presented in thousands of Canadian dollars, which is the functional currency of the Corporation.

-The financial statements were approved and authorized for issue by the Board of Directors of the Corporation on July 9, 2020
+The financial statements were approved and authorized for issue by the Board of Directors of the Corporation on July 7, 2021.

-3.2 Cash and bank overdraft
+3.2 Cash

 Cash is composed of money in the bank.